I3WX/manga-downloader/readme.md

 Verify the manga title is correct.
 Check if you have the required permissions to create files in the directory.
 Acknowledgments
-MangaDex for providing the API used in this script.
 This project is inspired by the mangapark-dl project.
 Special thanks to the developers of that project for their pioneering work.

 License